opengisch/qgis-plugin-ci/README.md

 ## Requirements

-- The code is under a **git** repository (`git archive` is used to bundle the plugin)
+- The code is under a **git** repository (`git archive` is used to bundle the plugin).
-- There is no uncommitted changes when doing a package/release (there is an option to allow this)
+- There is no uncommitted changes when doing a package/release (althought there is an option to bypass this requirement).
-- A configuration at the top directory either in `.qgis-plugin-ci` or in `setup.cfg` with a `[qgis-plugin-ci]` section.
+- A configuration at the top directory either in `.qgis-plugin-ci` or in `setup.cfg` or `pyproject.toml` with a `[qgis-plugin-ci]` section (see `docs/configuration/options.md` for details).
+- The source files of the plugin are within a sub-directory  with a `metadata.txt` file with the following fields:
+    - description
+    - qgisMinimumVersion
+    - repository
+	- tracker

-- The source files of the plugin are within a sub-directory.
-The name of this directory will be used for the zip file.
+See `parameters.py` for more parameters and details.
+Notice that the name of this directory will be used for the zip file.

 ## QRC and UI files